-Most people have back surgery to lessen the pain and symptoms caused by back problems.
-Some have surgery to keep their problems from getting any worse.
-Benefits of a successful spinal fusion may include:
+Most people have back surgery to lessen the pain and symptoms that are caused by their back problems.
+Some benefits of a successful spinal fusions include:

 - less pain in the back and legs

 - less weakness or numbness in the legs

-- the ability to be more active and have a better quality of life
+- the ability to be more active and gain a better quality of life

 - improved physical fitness

+- better mood

 - increased productivity, including being able to return to work or other activities.